DaMole98/LPWN-project2/README.md

 ## Python Scripts (in scripts/)

+Some script are written in Python 3.
+Run `get-python3.sh` to install python3, pip3 and the packages needed.

 * `analysis.py`: Parses logs (`recv.csv` and `sent.csv`) to compute Packet Delivery Rate (PDR), latency, and duty cycle.

 ```bash